Aston Martin Valkyrie: Exterior features

-Interior
+Interior features

 The interior design was leaked online on 20 June 2017 and gave a preview of the car's design.
 The interior has no gauge cluster, but rather a collection of screens.
 By the left and right corners are the screens for the camera side mirrors.
 One screen sits at the top of the center console, which may have a collection of live vehicle information, and regular vehicle controls, but this is not confirmed.
 A screen is used on the race-inspired steering wheel and acts as the driver gauge cluster.
 Dials and switches sit beside the wheel screen to allow for easier changes without driving interruption.
 The seats, formed from hollow carbon fibre straight into interior perimeter, are bucket variants, and have two seat belts for each car seat.

 Because of the extremely small interior and doors (which are practically roof-only hatches), each seat is designed specifically for the owner's body shape through 3D scanning.
 A removable steering wheel provides slightly more space for entry and exit.

 Specifications

-Valkyrie

-In February 2017, Aston Martin revealed most of the vehicle's specifications.
-The final specifications were revealed later in the year.

-Several manufacturers (other than Aston Martin and Red Bull) have taken part in the Valkyrie's construction, those being Cosworth, Ricardo, Rimac Automobili, Multimatic, Alcon, Integral Powertrain Ltd, Bosch, Surface Transforms, Wipac, HPL Prototypes and Michelin.